 I wanted the yarn to follow a “V” pattern too so I trimmed the ends into that shape as well.

 The only issue I ran into from using a rug, is that when I cut it on the one side, it started to unravel.
 So before I could attach my yarn to the bottom, I used some hot glue to hold it together and make sure it wouldn’t completely fall apart.

 I switched to my gray yarn and did the same thing all across the bottom.
 But, this time I tied 3 knots to give it a more chunky look.

 I trimmed the ends of these pieces as well into a wider “V”shape.

 At this point I was jumping around like a crazy person because I couldn’t believe how well it was turning out.
 The last thing to do was figure out how to hang it.
 A lot of the ones you see are hung from pieces of drift wood or weathered wood of some sort.
-That look wasn’t really what I was going for, so I grabbed a piece of left over dowel rod that we had in the basement and gave it a quick coat of stain.
+That look wasn’t really what I was going for… so I grabbed a piece of left over dowel rod that we had in the basement and gave it a quick coat of stain.

-On the back, I just let the pieces of yarn hang out but trimmed down any that were excessively long.
+On the back, I just let the pieces of yarn hang out and trimmed down any that were excessively long.
 They’re pretty secure since there are knots on the front and the rug is pretty tightly woven.
 I thought about taping them down and still might do that at some point, but it didn’t seem necessary right now.